There’s a population of Siberian ibex in New Mexico

 - Where a herd of ibex feeds depends on whether it’s made up of males or females.
 Females, who are responsible for the kids, are more often found near water and plants high in nutrients.

 The ibex’s scientific name is Capra sibirica.
 Capra is Latin for “goat,” and sibirica means “of Siberia.”
 Though some scientists believe there are no subspecies, others believe there are four.
-They are:

 - C. s. sibirica